SITKOPatryk/cv/README.md

 I am a **social** person with a great **sense of responsibility.** I'm someone that **stands firmly** in my shoes.
 I know that I 'm excellently **capable** of handling myself in stressful situations.
 I would like to **work together** in a **team** where I can **learn** from colleagues and them from me.
 Working lonely isn't an issue neither.

-Hopefully have you a great idea of my capacities after reading this letter.
+Hopefully have you a great idea of my capabilities after reading this letter.
 I would like to **express** my **motivation and enthusiasm** in an introductory meeting.

 Kind regards